darumatic/apigeex-cli/README.rst

 ==========
-apigee-cli
+apigeeX-cli (Under development)
 ==========

 |License|

-Welcome to the (Unofficial) Apigee Management API command-line interface!
+Welcome to the (Unofficial) Apigee X Management API command-line interface!

+For the Apigee Edge version refer to `apigee-cli`_

 It is designed to provide a simple command-line experience with CI/CD and SSO features in mind.